Mel B Granted Restraining Order, Claims Stephen Belafonte Beat And Blackmailed Her

 — Ned Flanstark (@NedFlandStark) April 4, 2017

 In 2014, Mel B had enough.
-She said she was exhausted both emotionally and physically so she took an entire bottle of aspirin.
+She said she was exhausted both emotionally and physically, so she took an entire bottle of aspirin.
 Afterward, Mel said she decided to call 999 (the British version of 911) to get help but accused Stephen Belafonte of blocking her from making the call before locking her in a bedroom and telling her to “die b***h.”

 In addition to Mel B’s examples of Stephen Belafonte’s alleged physical abuse, she says he also sexually exploited her as well.
 Mel claims that Stephen forced her to engage in threesomes with him and other women while secretly recording the encounters.
 When Mel threatened to leave him, she says Belafonte would threaten to release the sex tapes that he made without her permission in an attempt to humiliate her and ruin her career.